Siân Pattenden is an author, artist, musician and illustrator.

-She got a job at Smash Hits magazine at 18, after writing fanzines with Nicky Fijalkowska, and interviewed pop stars.
-She has been a major feature writer for magazines and newspapers including the Face, the Guardian, Word, Select & NME – and has been on telly and radio talking about pop music – including the BBC R4 Today programme, Channel 4, BBC2 and BBC4.
+After writing a fanzine with Nicky Fijalkowska, Siân got a job as a writer at Smash Hits magazine at 18.
+She has been a major feature writer for magazines and newspapers including the Face, the Guardian, Select, Attitude, Just Seventeen, Mixmag, Electronic Sound & NME – and has been on telly and radio talking about pop music – including the BBC R4 Today programme, BBC R4 Front Row, Channel 4, Channel 5, BBC2 and BBC4.
 She has taught arts and music writing at the London School of Journalism, children’s fiction workshops for Chelsea Young Writers and spoken on panels about music and youth culture.
-She regularly hosts events at places such as BFI Southbank, Rock n Roll bookclub E17, literary festivals and many more.
+She regularly hosts book and culture events at places such as BFI Southbank, Rock n Roll bookclub E17, literary festivals and more.
+She has a podcast with Pete Paphides about the Heritage Chart Show.

 Siân has written six children’s books.
 The first, The Awful Tale of Agatha Bilke, was published by Short Books in 2006, Children’s Book of the Week in the Sunday Times and short-listed for lots of book awards.
 The latest series, The Peppers and the International Magic Guys (HarperCollins), was selected for inclusion in the Richard and Judy Book Club 2013 and was short-listed for the Surrey Libraries Children’s Book award 2014.